Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We need three D3 objects to build a choropleth map: a geographical projection, a path generator, and a quantize scale for colors.

-{format: javascript, line-numbers: false, caption: "D3 objects for a map"}
+{format: javascript, line-numbers: off, caption: "D3 objects for a map"}
 ```
 // src/components/CountyMap/CountyMap.js
 class CountyMap extends React.Component {